seanbutler/Morris/README.md

 Importantly with these kinds of systems the bells and whistles were included.
 Borland had an integrated editor, and libraries.
 Similarly Blitz BASIC.

+Morris isnt trying to be a general purpose programming language, its trying to be a programming language to write gameplay in.

 ## Installation Instructions